sekhri101/personal-goals/content-list/television.md

 # Television

 Yes, I watch too much television.
 I am what's wrong with America.
+Show synopses are from IMDB, sometimes lightly edited by me.

 ## Binges-in-Progress
 - [Better Call Saul](http://www.imdb.com/title/tt3032476/?ref_=nv_sr_1) (2015- ) The trials and tribulations of criminal lawyer, Jimmy McGill, in the time leading up to establishing his strip-mall law office in Albuquerque, New Mexico.
 Prequel series to Breaking Bad.